azalinux/realvnc-server-aarch64-opensuse/README.md

 $ git clone https://github.com/azalinux/realvnc-server-aarch64-opensuse

+Then run the install script (Run as your normal user ; no need to prefix with sudo):
 $ ./install.sh

 No activation key is needed if using on a Raspberry Pi device.  ** This is intended for Personal Use only! **